Artificial intelligence is a game changer for online meeting experiences

 Let’s face it, virtual meetings can be painful.
-Have you ever joined a last-minute meeting only to realize you don’t know who half the people are or what they do?
+Have you ever joined a last-minute video conferencing meeting only to realize you don’t know who half the people are or what they do?
 Or participated in a large meeting where someone forgot to hit mute and decides it’s the perfect time to transcribe their doctoral thesis.
 These are the kinds of meeting experiences that give distributed collaboration a bad reputation, but artificial intelligence (AI) is about to change all of that.

 AI has the power to make our meetings more efficient, productive and pleasant.
 This new era of teamwork is called cognitive collaboration.
 It’s the application of AI and machine learning to add contextual intelligence to the entire collaboration experience.
 Here are just a few examples of how cognitive collaboration can transform your entire meeting experience:

 - A zero-touch digital assistant helps remove mundane tasks like joining a meeting, calling colleagues and adding people to your call.

 - If you join from a conference room, the device in the room knows who you are and asks if you’d like to join your meeting.

 During the Meeting